 Pauline Spence, Netsafe Education Advisor

-Pauline has 20 years’ experience under her belt, both in New Zealand and internationally.
-While always a classroom teacher at heart, in recent years Pauline has been integral to large school improvement projects, as well as leading the development of professional learning programmes.
-In her role with Netsafe, Pauline thrives on working with educators to navigate the fast-evolving world of digital technology and online safety with purpose and clarity.
+Pauline has over 20 years’ experience in education, both in NZ and internationally.
+While always a classroom teacher at heart, in recent years she’s worked on large school improvement projects, as well as leading the development of professional learning programmes.
+Pauline thrives on working with educators to navigate the fast-evolving world of digital technology.

 How does Netsafe support schools?